plasma4/magix-fix/DOCS.md

     displayName: 'Ancestors trait #1 Authority in churches',
     desc: '@[church,Churches] and [cathedral]s have a small chance to generate [influence].
 Every 3 [church,Churches] and [cathedral]s increase the annual influence bonus by 1.
 In addition, getting this trait provides 25 [authority].',
     icon: [16, 34, 'magixmod', 22, 1], // Look, icons can stack!
 The Magix Wiki has icon layout info for a more visual explanation; just click on an image of something.
     cost: {}, // For techs, this is the resources it costs to purchase that tech.
 For traits this is a minimum requirement of resources for it to be possible to obtain that trait.
+Note that when you obtain a trait, the cost gets subtracted from your current resource!
     chance: 250, // Odds for something to happen.
 For traits, lower values are more likely, while for techs, higher values increase the probability of seeing that technology.
 For traits the odds of getting that trait is 1 / (chance * 300) per day.
     effects: [
-        { type: 'provide res', what: { 'authority': 25 } }, // One time resource gain
+        { type: 'provide res', what: { 'authority': 25 } }, // One-time resource gain.
     ],
     req: { 'the ancestors call': true, '7th essence': true, 'roots of insight': true, 'at5': false }, // Various requirements
     category: 'ancestors', // Trait gets placed in a specific category shown in the UI });
 ```
 Resources, achievements, and policies can be made invisible by setting `visible` to false.
 By default, policies have `'on'`/`'off'` modes.
 Remember, more detailed information on all possible properties is in `getGameJSON()`, shown at the end of this document!

+Do note that Magix uses `traitTick` to randomly generate traits, while `data.js` does so in `G.funcs['new day']`.

 ## Basic mod structure
 Automatic construction of mod structure can be done with [this tool](https://plasma4.github.io/magix-fix/magix-wiki.html) although it's still rather clunky and not very extendable.
 (Click on "Show mod creator") It might give you an idea of the basics though!